tspannhw/tspannhw/README.md

 * https://dev.to/tspannhw
 * https://www.phatstack.dev/ (Pulsar + Hazelcast)

-Tim Spann is the Principal Developer Advocate for Streaming @ Cloudera, the Big Data Zone leader and blogger at DZone and an experienced data engineer with 15 years of experience.
+Tim Spann is the Principal Developer Advocate for Milvus @ Zilliz, the Big Data Zone leader and blogger at DZone and an experienced data engineer with 15 years of experience.
 He runs the Future of Data Princeton meetup as well as other events.
 He has spoken at Philly Open Source, ApacheCon in Montreal, Strata NYC, Oracle Code NYC, IoT Fusion in Philly, meetups in Princeton, NYC, Philly, Berlin and Prague, DataWorks Summits in San Jose, Berlin and Sydney.

 Milvus, Unstructured Data Processing, Open Source Vector Database, towhee, Attu, Milvus CLI, Milvus Backup, Milvus Sizing Tool, feder, GPTCache, Hugging Face, Python, LLM, Pytorch, LangChain, RAG, Ollama.